-The 2016-2017 summary data from Wisconsin travel-associated Zika virus cases during the 2016-2017 outbreak do not necessarily reflect the characteristics of the disease observed nationally.
+The summary data from Wisconsin travel-associated Zika virus cases during the 2016-2017 outbreak do not necessarily reflect the characteristics of the disease observed nationally.
 However, in looking more closely at our Wisconsin cases, we may be able to identify geographic, temporal, or other epidemiological trends specific to travel-related exposures in Wisconsin residents.
 This information could be of use in discussions with patients or in designing and implementing outreach and prevention activities.

 Due to the nature of Zika virus infections, with about 80% of people infected experiencing no symptoms, the 2016-2017 case count is likely an underrepresentation of the true number of infections among Wisconsin residents.